Skip to content

 Sex Workers on the Frontline

-In this report, the European Sex Workers’ Rights Alliance (ESWA) summarises the impact of the COVID-19 crisis on sex workers across Europe in 2020, focusing on how their socio-economic conditions, health and safety were compromised throughout the year.
+In this report, the European Sex Workers’ Rights Alliance (ESWA) summarises the impact of the COVID-19 crisis on sex workers across Europe in 2020.
 The report also highlights the various grassroots actions that ESWA members, including ECP, carried out during the crisis, illustrating the power and resilience of sex worker collectives.
 Read more.

 No+Silence+to+Violence+-+SWARM+Dec17-pages-1